ageyev/ageyev.github.io/docs/Holy-Land/state_of_palestine.md

 ### Territory

-In the declaration, only the capital of the proclaimed "State of Palestine" (Holy Jerusalem) was explicitly mentioned, but the exact boundaries of the "Palestinian land," i.e., the territory of the proclaimed state, were not specified by the Palestine Liberation Organization (PLO).
+In the declaration, only the capital of the proclaimed "State of Palestine" (Holy Jerusalem) was explicitly mentioned, but the exact boundaries of the "Palestinian land," i.e. the territory of the proclaimed state that the Palestine Liberation Organization had in mind, were not explicitly defined.

+i.e., the territory of the proclaimed state, were not specified by the Palestine Liberation Organization (PLO).

 The territory of the Mandate for Palestine issued by the League of Nations ([Mandate for Palestine](https://en.wikisource.org/wiki/Palestine_Mandate_(1922))), also included the area between the Jordan River and the eastern boundary of Palestine, where in 1946, the Hashemite Kingdom of Transjordan was established (now Jordan).

-However, the PLO, proclaiming itself the representative of the "Palestinian people," carefully avoided mentioning that Jordan also pertains to Palestine.
+However, the PLO, proclaiming itself the representative of the "Palestinian people," carefully avoided mentioning that Jordan also is Palestine.

 The determination of what constitutes "Palestinian territory" according to the PLO can be inferred from the emblem of the organization, which depicts "Palestine" in their understanding, i.e., only the territory of Israel: